 Fiscal 50: State Trends and Analysis

-States’ fiscal conditions have improved since the Great Recession ended more than seven years ago, but their recoveries are incomplete.
-Nineteen states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have yet to rebuild their financial cushions to pre-recession levels.
-In addition, 18 states’ employment rates trail 2007 levels.
+The slow pace of tax revenue growth has left many with little or no wiggle room in their budgets.
+Twenty-one states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have a thinner financial cushion than they did before the last downturn.
+In addition, 10 states’ employment rates still clearly trail 2007 levels.
 Despite these challenges, personal income in all states has bounced back above pre-recession figures, though growth has fallen short of historic norms.

 Reserves and Balances